This is another book that I read for book club. See below on my bookclub notes. Have a great day!

 What I Would Have Liked or Changed:

 Henry; He was the scariest and most visceral of all the characters in the novel.
 How he was able to be so… alluring and scary all at one was amazing.
 He was also a super unreliable narrator, having to change his story in regards to events often enough.
 He was not someone I ever could trust, because his obsession was over powering in so many ways.
 Originally I would have had him in likes but there were things I could not forgive.
 I could not forgive that he was given his mental health coding, in the “we need the shock value so lets add this” sort of way.

 Him obsessing over Phin could have been justified as a child searching and latching on to a stable person in a unstable household.
 We could have seen him obsessing and thinking it was love and learning otherwise.
 He could have kept up with any of the unhealthy things he learned while in that family dynamic.
-He could have still done everything he did and not been coded as, what I read as, psychotic because most of what he did was justified by self preservation.
 He also could have been mentally destroyed by his ordeal.
+He could have been exactly what he was, as truly disturbed and in need of help, however the way it was written was my issue.
 His mental health, like Lucy’s and Phins and Clemency’s could have been on a wide spectrum.
 Instead his mental health came across to me as a twist, which is what it felt like to me.
-A twist.
+A sort of psychosis with a twist.
 It was a twist in the plot to keep the readers on their toes.
 It was less about the mental health, and more of something to add to the plot, simply for the shock value of it.
 Thus it felt like the one gay character in the book, was made to be “crazy” for no other reason than shock and I don’t like that.